 My name is Nicholas Jackson, and I’m a statistician.

 My research interests are in the intersection of statistics, behavior, and public health.
-I hold a Master’s of Pubic Health in Biostatistics and a Master’s of Arts in Quantitative Psychology and am doctoral candidate in Quantitative Psychology at the University of Southern California.
-I’ve also recently worked as a Biostatistican at the University of Pennsylvania and as a Senior Statistician at the University of California, Los Angeles in the Department of Medicine Statistics Core.
+I hold a Master’s of Pubic Health in Biostatistics and a Doctorate in Quantitative Psychology.
+I currently work as a Principal Statistician at the University of California, Los Angeles in the Department of Medicine Statistics Core.